bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 63°
-- Cloudy
+- Rain
-- 45% humidity
+- 47% humidity
-- 14 mph wind
+- 12 mph wind
-- 86% cloud cover
+- 88% cloud cover
-- 16 AQI 🟩
+- 17 AQI 🟩
-- 0.67 inches of rain expected in the next 48 hours
+- 0.68 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>